Nutrition-Research-Pediatrics/Pipeline-Assignment_NFS1218/README.md

 }
 ```

-from this a total of 1 participant was removed from the dataset, new sample size is N=299
+From this a total of 1 participant was removed from the dataset, new sample size is N=299

 ## 6.2 Remove implausible maternal BMI